Identifying the Causes of Nasal Allergies and Sinusitis

 Virus Infection

-- Use a hot damp towel on for face for 5-10 minutes at a time, a few times a day.
+- Use a hot damp towel on your face for 5-10 minutes at a time, a few times a day.

 - Breathe the warm, moist air from a steamy shower, this can clear the nasal passages.